Why We Split the Game in Two — DDD + Data-Driven in a Bevy Project

 The problem we were about to have

-The idea: split “what the game is” from “how Bevy runs it”
+DDD: split "what the game is" from "how Bevy runs it"

 The core insight behind Domain-Driven Design — in any context, not just games — is that your business logic shouldn't be entangled with your infrastructure.
 In web dev, that means separating database queries from business rules.
 In a Bevy game, it means separating "what a sawmill does" from "how Bevy's ECS renders and ticks it."